-The Yuan Empire and the successive Ming (1368 — 1644) and Qing (1636 — 1912) Dynasties, all chose Beijing as their capital city (except the early Ming Dynasty), where originated and gradually developed today's Standard Mandarin.
+The Yuan Empire and the successive Ming (1368 — 1644) and Qing (1636 — 1912) Dynasties all chose Beijing as their capital city (except the early Ming Dynasty), where they originated and gradually developed today's Standard Mandarin.

 Morden Chinese, Standard Chinese, or Xiandai Hanyu

 Modern Chinese, or Standard Chinese, has been the language of China since the early 20th century and is one of the six official languages of the United Nations.

 It includes all existing dialects, the writing system (Chinese Characters or Hanzi), and the romanization system of Standard Chinese Mandarin, the Hanyu Pinyin or Pinyin.

 Pinyin and Hanzi of A Poem of Wang Wei (701 — 761)

 Recording Pronunciation of Languages of China — From Ancient Methods to Pinyin.

 In ancient times, there were two main ways to record the pronunciation of Chinese Characters:

 Zhiyin — To use Chinese words with similar pronunciation.